 I say this because Sarpsfossen’s role in providing convenient hydroelectricity for Norway pretty much echoed the impact that Niagara Falls had on the entire eastern seaboard once it was tapped for hydroelectricity.

-Once the waterfall could provide reliable electricity, it then set the state for industrializing the rest of Norway.
+Once the waterfall could provide reliable electricity, it then set the stage for industrializing the rest of Norway.

 According to the signs here, the earliest documentation of harnessing the power of the waterfall claimed of such exploitation for mill use during city founder Olav Haraldson’s time in the 13th century.

-However, it wasn’t until 1899 when the excess power (for carbide production) became repurposed for electricity, which ultimately led to both Sarpsborg and Fredrikstad to have electricity since the turn of the 20th century.
+However, it wasn’t until 1899 when the excess power (for carbide production) became repurposed for electricity.

 As far as the waterfall’s output, Sarpsfossen tends to have a mean flow of 600 cubic meters per second.